 V.A.1.a) Faculty members must directly observe, evaluate, and frequently provide feedback on fellow performance during each rotation or similar educational assignment.
-(Core) V.A.1.a).(1) Fellows must be evaluated after every elective rotation (e.g., NICU, PICU, pediatric urology).
-(Core) V.A.1.a).(2) The program must review and verify operative data with each fellow at least semi-annually.
-(Core)
+(Core) V.A.1.a).(1) The program director must meet with each fellow quarterly to review the fellow's surgical results and outcomes to ensure progress in obtaining the required surgical experiences and developing all required proficiencies.
+(Detail)